molly/GorillaBot/README.md

 __Version:__ 2.0

 ## Installation
 _Download code from the `master` branch.
-Code in the `rewrite` branch is often incomplete and non-functional._
+Code in the `development` branch is often incomplete and non-functional._

 1. Run `python3 bot.py` from the source directory.
 This will step you through configuring the bot.
 If you already have already configured the bot, you can use that configuration or create a new one.
 2. Enter any information when prompted.
-3. Once the bot has successfully connected, command the bot using [these commands](https://github.com/mollywhite/GorillaBot/blob/master/docs/commands.md).
-There are also a number of [admin commands](https://github.com/molly/GorillaBot/blob/rewrite/docs/admin_commands.md) available to bot operators.
+3. Once the bot has successfully connected, command the bot via IRC.
+There are also a number of admin commands available to bot operators.
+These are outlined in the [documentation](http://molly.github.io/GorillaBot/).